-With all the talk of trade wars pushing mortgage rates to lows we haven’t seen in a couple of years, perhaps you’ve been thinking of refinancing and maybe even done a bit of research on the topic.
+With all the talk of Fed rate cuts pushing mortgage rates to lows, perhaps you’ve been thinking of refinancing and maybe even done a bit of research on the topic.
 It’s likely you’ve come across the term “no cost refinance,“ and you may be saying to yourself, “How do some lenders offer a refinance without costs?” or, “Is this too good to be true?”

 It’s important to recognize that all financial transactions involve some costs.
 In the case of a mortgage these could be lender fees, appraisal fees, charges paid to a title or escrow company and even days of interest on the loan itself.
 It would not be fair to say that a refinance has “no costs,” but perhaps more accurate to realize there are different ways these costs can be paid.
 Let’s look at the three most common ways a borrower will cover the expenses of a refinance: